soohoonc/soohoonc.github.io/content/5-years-swe.md

 - Binge watch as many major + career advice as possible, everyone is recommending computer science (CS).
 - Observe that all the "cool companies" are hiring out of CS.
 The company I am most interested in, Neuralink, is hiring more CS majors than biomedical engineering majors.
 - Attempt a computer science interview, [try two sum on leetcode](https://leetcode.com/u/soohoonchoi/) and get my ass kicked.
 Realize how far behind the curve I am.
-- Take summer courses in programming 101 to see if I really want to be a CS major (Java OOP 💔)
+- Take summer courses in programming 101 to see if I really want to be a CS major (Java OOP)
 - Fall 2020: Switch majors to CS, take data structures and algorithms, software design, and computer systems I.
 - Join the most technical sounding CS campus organizations: machine learning club, computer security club, and competitive programming club.
 See what the standard of a good computer science student is.